Taking an Online Course

 - Select your course, a complete listing of online courses is available here: Current Online Course Listing

-- Be sure that your course still has space available (in Classfinder or the Current Online Course Listing) and that you have the necessary prerequisites (if applicable).
+- Be sure that your course still has space available (in Classfinder) and that you have the necessary prerequisites (if applicable).
 If you have questions related to a prerequisite, send the instructor an e-mail for additional information.
 For some online programs (CCE, HSP, and TESOL) permission of the instructor and/or department head is required).

 - Complete the Online Course Registration Form, then send it to: